dannycalegari/potato/README.md

 ... (repeated m times)

-meaning: there are n vertices; vertex infty (in {1...n}) is to be put at infinity; there are m faces, all triangular; each line describes a triangle.
-The line above describes the triangle with vertices i j k on its CCW boundary, and lengths of edges jk, ik, ij (*not* L as above!)
+Meaning: there are n vertices; vertex infty (in {1...n}) is to be put at infinity; there are m faces, all triangular; each line describes a triangle.
+The line above describes the triangle with vertices i j k on its CCW boundary, and lengths of edges jk, ik, ij (*not* L as above!).
+The words VERTICES and FACES must appear as text in the file in the appropriate places.

-To run the program on a file in default format, run ./potato <filename>
-To run the program on a file in no length format, run ./potato -nl <filename>
-To run the program on a file in dual format, run ./potato -df <filename>
+To run the program on a file in default format, run ./potato filename To run the program on a file in no length format, run ./potato -nl filename To run the program on a file in dual format, run ./potato -df filename

 For a file in dual format, the program outputs a list of packed centers stereographically projected to the unit sphere in R^3, and saves this to a file "center_list.txt".
 It also draws an eps output of the Euclidean packing (minus the star of the